1965

 Before and after 1970, ID19’s and D-Specials for the US market had always been well appointed with features not found on their French counterparts.
 Examples include carpets with foam backing, padded door panels, cloth headliners, padded vinyl in the trunk, a clock, etc.

-In an unusual move, 1970 D-Specials sold in the USA and Canada had stripped-down interior appointments, similar to what would be found on French cars.
-They had simplified door panels, plastic head liners, floor mats with no foam backing, no trunk vinyl, and no clock.
+In an unusual move, 1970 D-Specials sold in the USA had stripped-down interior appointments, similar to what would be found on a French D-Special.
+They had simplified door panels, plastic headliners, floor mats with no foam backing, no trunk vinyl, and no clock.

 The uncomfortable headrests used on some USA 1969 ½ cars disappeared by 1970 in favor of a flatter headrest that we are calling the "second generation" headrest.
-See the Headrest Summary page for more photos of the various headrests.
+See the Headrest Summary page for more photos of the various headrests HERE.

 "Second Generation" headrests were used on 1970 models